jnzlab/synthdistill/README.md

 $ conda activate synthdistill
 ```

-In our knoeledge distillation framework, we use StyleGAN as a pretrained face generator network.
+In our knowledge distillation framework, we use StyleGAN as a pretrained face generator network.
 Therefore, you need to clone StyleGAN repository and download its model weights:
 ```sh
 $ git clone https://github.com/NVlabs/stylegan3
 ```